 "when taking the plunge to brand or rebrand, your website, Facebook Business Page and newsletter opt-in section are just a few of the places you should utilise to show off your business."

-Illustrator, Jess Perna, adds: "Use the same logo online, on truck wraps, on packaging, print media and where ever else you can.
+Illustrator, Jess Perna, says: "Use the same logo online, on truck wraps, on packaging, print media and where ever else you can.
 It is all important for recognition.